-Indicator Title Percentage of completed open reaccreditation applications received that go through the accreditation process and are presented to the HEQC within 12 months from the date of appointment of evaluators, in a particular financial year.
-Definition Number of completed open reaccreditation applications received that go through the accreditation process and are presented to the HEQC within 12 months from the date of appointment of evaluators, as a percentage of all programme reaccreditation applications received in a particular financial year.
+Indicator Title Percentage of programme accreditation applications that serve at an HEQC meeting within 8 months after successfully passing the check-listing stage, in the financial year.
+Definition Programme accreditation applications that serve at an HEQC meeting within 8 months after successfully passing the check-listing stage, in a particular financial year.
 Source of data Accreditation and HEQC records.
-Method of calculation or assessment Number of completed open reaccreditation applications received that go through the reaccreditation process and are presented to the HEQC within 12 months from the date of appointment of evaluators, divide by total number of all programme reaccreditation applications received in a particular financial year, multiplied by 100.
+Method of calculation or assessment Number of programme accreditation applications that serve at an HEQC meeting within 8 months after successfully passing the check-listing stage, divide by total number of all programme accreditation applications received, multiplied by 100.
 Calculation is for the year-to-date period.
 Means of verification Checking accreditation and HEQC records.
 Assumptions The accreditation and HEQC records are accurate and up-to-date.
-Disaggregation of beneficiaries N/A Spatial transformation N/A Calculation type Cumulative year-to-date.
+Disaggregation of beneficiaries Private higher education institutions Comprehensive universities Traditional universities Universities of Technology.
+Spatial transformation N/A Calculation type Cumulative year-to-date.
 Reporting cycle Quarterly.

 Desired performance 85% Indicator responsibility Director: Programme Accreditation.

 Indicator Title Percentage of physical or virtual site visits undertaken whose reports at presented to the HEQC within 8 months from the date of receipt of reports from the site visit panels, in a particular financial year.
 Definition Number of site visits undertaken and whose reports at presented to the HEQC within 8 months from the date of receipt of reports from the site visit panels, as a percentage of all site visits undertaken in a particular financial year.
 Source of data Accreditation and HEQC records.
 Method of calculation or assessment Number of site visits undertaken and whose reports at presented to the HEQC within 8 months from the date of receipt of reports from the site visit panels, divide by total number of all site visits undertaken in a particular financial year, multiplied by 100.
 Calculation is for the year-to-date period.
 Means of verification Checking accreditation and HEQC records.
 Assumptions The accreditation and HEQC records are accurate and up-to-date.
 Disaggregation of beneficiaries N/A Spatial transformation N/A Calculation type Cumulative year-to-date.
 Reporting cycle Quarterly.
 Desired performance 95% Indicator responsibility Director: Programme Accreditation.